Have you been diagnosed with round ligament pain and are unsure what to do?

 Round ligament pain is a common condition that affects many women in the second trimester.

 While it can be annoying, it isn’t dangerous.

 Just be sure to speak with your healthcare provider to make sure your pain isn’t related to some other cause.

 Now I want to hear from you.

 What have you tried to get pain relief from round ligament stretching?

 Related Posts To Pelvic Pain In Pregnancy

-- 100 Remarkable Pregnancy Facts: What You Need to Know
+- Wrist Pain in Pregnancy [Everything You Need to Know]

 - 7 Exercises For SPD During Pregnancy [To Help You Get Relief]